econweng/plosonecentralpark/README.md

 * Stata

 ## Instructions for Data Preparation and Analysis
+### Data Preparation:

-Weekly patterns of visitation information were obtained from SafeGraph.
-Please get in touch with SafeGraph for details: https://www.safegraph.com/
+The weekly patterns of visitation information used in this project were obtained from SafeGraph.
+Please get in touch with SafeGraph for details: https://www.safegraph.com/.
 Compiled dataset for the paper could be assessed here:

+### Data Analysis

+#### Calculation of travel cost
-We used the following code to calculate related travel costs: .
-Please set up your osrm server to enable large data processing.
+The code used for travel cost calculation can be found at: Please ensure that you set up your osrm server to enable large data processing.

-We used R to construct variables used in the regression:

-We used Stata to perform econometric analysis:
+#### Variable Construction
+To construct the variables utilized in the regression analysis, we utilized the R language.
+The code can be found at:

+#### Econometric Analysis
+For the econometric analysis, we employed Stata, a popular statistical software package widely used for econometric modeling.
+The specific code used can be found at:

+#### Calculation of Consumer Surplus
-Coefficients from econometric analysis has been used to calculate related consumer surplus:
+The coefficients derived from the econometric analysis were used to calculate the related consumer surplus.
+The process and calculations involved in this step are detailed here: